mxstbr/login-flow/README.md

-# React.js Boilerplate
+# Login Flow

-Quick setup for new performance orientated, offline–first React.js applications featuring Redux, hot–reloading, PostCSS, react-router, ServiceWorker, AppCache, FontFaceObserver and Mocha.
+This application demonstrates what a React.js based register/login workflow might look like on the Frontend.
+I used my [react-boilerplate](https://github.com/mxstbr/react-boilerplate) as a starting point — the app thus uses  Redux, PostCSS, react-router, ServiceWorker, AppCache, bcrypt and lots more.

 -----